oveku/Warhammer-Fantasy-FTG-Edition/campaigns/shadows-of-the-southwest/npcs.md

 **Personality:** Brisk, professional, enjoys catching fakes **Motivation:** Keep scandal out of Parravon; earn guild favor for accurate detections **Secret:** Mildly allergic—hawks sneeze when Eau de Morr is near; she masks it as “a sign”
-- Role: Undead matriarch; courtly terror
-- Appearance: Decayed elegance; skeletal servants with perfect etiquette
-- Personality: Cutting, nostalgic, exacting host
-- Motivation: Preserve the family—dead or alive
-- Secret: Bound to the estate by a mis-consecrated chapel; wants a proper waltz

 ## Ysabeau “The Perfumed” (Ancestor Spirit) [S03]
 - Role: Perfume-bound spirit; boon or bane